 A press release is a document prepared for journalists, usually following a standard format to make it easy for them to extract information, which furnishes them with all they need to know about a story to determine whether they are interested in covering it.
 It should not be advertorial, but rather present the facts and interesting features of the story as if it was written for direct publication in a quality news outlet.

 Unfortunately, that’s not the case.
-Your release titled “Seattle Lawnmower Manufacturer Makes Revolutionary New Engine” is neither interesting nor likely to be read by a real journalist or by many people in the public.
-The truth is that there are simply way too many of these releases and most of them aren’t very good so journalists are turning more and more to social sites like Reddit and Twitter to uncover stories and also rely on well written, highly personalized releases sent directly to them by skilled public relations professionals rather than scanning through a never-ending list of junk releases.
+Your release titled “Seattle Lawnmower Manufacturer Makes Revolutionary New Engine” is neither interesting nor likely to be read by a real journalist, or by many people in the public.
+The truth is that there are simply way too many of these releases and most of them aren’t very good, so journalists are turning more and more to social sites like Reddit and Twitter to uncover stories.
+They also now rely on well written, highly personalized releases sent directly to them, by skilled public relations professionals rather than scanning through a never-ending list of junk releases.

-Targeting the right journalists and understanding their beat (what they write about, and what their audience is interested in) is therefore crucially important.
-You can do this by searching on Google News for journalists who write about topics highly related to yours and then by crafting an angle from your story that is tailored to that writer, and his or her audience.
+Targeting the right journalists and understanding their beat (what they write about, and what their audience is interested in) is therefore crucially important for good PR purposes.
+You can do this by searching on Google News for journalists who write about topics highly related to yours and then by crafting an angle to your story that is tailored to that writer, and his or her audience.

-Reaching journalists across a multitude of different channels is becoming increasingly important.
-Indeed some brands have reported success switching from using e-mail as their primary story pitching strategy to using Twitter and LinkedIn advertising to show their story to journalists.
+Reaching journalists across a multitude of different channels is becoming increasingly important if you want to succeed with a PR program.
+Indeed some brands have reported success switching from using e-mail as their primary story pitching strategy, to using Twitter and LinkedIn advertising to show their story to journalists.
 Picking up the phone is, of course, still extremely valuable in cases where the journalist in question is open to that approach.

 Hubspot, a leading inbound marketing platform, have prepared this great guide to writing a successful press release.
 It includes tips and tricks as well as example formats so you can make sure your releases are clear, concise, interesting and formatted in the way that journalists expect.